ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-overview.md

 | Term | Definition
 |------|-----------
-| {{site.data.keyword.vcf-auto-short}} instance | A VMware vSphere environment that is hosted on a minimum of three {{site.data.keyword.cloud_notm}} bare metal servers and includes VMware NSX to provide a virtual network overlay.
+| {{site.data.keyword.vcf-auto-short}} instance | A vSphere environment that is hosted on a minimum of three {{site.data.keyword.cloud_notm}} bare metal servers and includes VMware NSX to provide a virtual network overlay.
 An instance includes a vCenter appliance and Microsoft® Windows® AD/DNS.
 For more information, see [{{site.data.keyword.vcf-auto-short}} overview](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).
 | Veeam service | A Veeam service is a deployment of Veeam Availability Suite that is associated with the {{site.data.keyword.vcf-auto-short}} instance.
 For more information, see [Veeam Backup and Replication overview](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview).
 | Server instance | A server instance is an operating system that uses compute, storage, and network resources that host applications.
 | Virtual machine (VM) | A VM is a server instance that runs on a vSphere hypervisor.